QuantiusBenignus/voluble/README.md

 ```
 pkill -SIGINT "(ap|p)lay"
+#or for spd-say:
+pkill -SIGINT "spd-say"
+#or more broadly (in your preferred order):
+killall -q -u $USER -SIGINT spd-say aplay play
 ```

-(provided that we did not modify the voluble script to use something other than play or aplay).
-We should be careful to not omit the quotes or we may unintentionally kill a process named `display` for example.
-If we find yourselves too often a subject to this punitive action, creating an alias `oops='pkill --signal SIGINT "[a]play"'` in .bashrc (.zshrc, etc.) will help.
+(provided that we did not modify the voluble script to use something other than play or aplay, or spd-say).
+Please, note that speech dispatcher takes a few seconds to 'gracefully' shut down after receiving the SIGINT.
+If we find yourselves too often a subject to this punitive action, creating an alias `shutup='pkill --signal SIGINT (ap|p)lay"'` in .bashrc (.zshrc, etc.) will help.
-**NEW: The new menu item "Stop Speaking" in the GUI now can be used instead**
+**NEW: The new menu item "Stop Speaking" in the GUI can now be used instead**

 ### To-Do